-Indigenous peoples in Chile include the Mapuche, Aymara, Polynesian Rapanui of Easter Island and the few remaining survivors of several Fuegian nations, such as the Yamana and Qawasqar.
+In addition to Mapuche, Chile is home to numerous other indigenous peoples including Aymara, Atacameño, Polynesian Rapa Nui of Easter Island and the few remaining survivors of several Fuegian nations, such as Selk’nam, Yamana and Qawasqar.

 In the north, Aymara communities have experienced many difficulties obtaining title to lands; they have also had problems with water rights.
-Traditionally, there has been little political mobilisation among these communities, due partly to the activities of Pentecostal sects and large-scale migration to the cities.
-However, this trend started to change in the mid-1990s, and today Aymara political organisations take an active role in bilingual education projects and debates over the ownership of natural resources.
+Traditionally, there has been little political mobilization among these communities, due partly to the activities of Pentecostal sects and large-scale migration to the cities.
+However, this trend started to change in the mid-1990s, and today Aymara political organizations take an active role in bilingual education projects and debates over the ownership of natural resources.

 Japanese migration to Chile has not been significant; approximately 500 Japanese entered Chile during the period 1903–25.
 The major factor limiting Japanese settlement in Chile prior to 1925 was the lack of agricultural opportunities.
 At present, most Japanese have small shops in Santiago and its suburbs, although a few have market gardens.
 Marriage into the Chilean community is unusual.

 Chile has a German minority as a result of pro-immigration policies in the nineteenth century; many live in the southern provinces of Valdivia and Osorno.
-German influence in this region is noticeable, particularly in commerce, education and architecture.
-Some Arab migration took place during the early part of the twentieth century.
-There is a degree of intolerance towards smaller ethnic minority groups such as the Koreans, who have been migrating to Chile in increasing numbers in recent years.
+German influence in this region is noticeable, particularly in commerce, education, music and architecture, particularly in the German lakeside towns in Osorno and Lago Todos los Santos, such as Frutillar.

 There have been recent efforts to improve data on the indigenous population.
 Beginning in 2013 and continuing until 2018, Chile Indígena, an initiative of the government’s national indigenous body, the Corporación Nacional de Desarrollo Indígena (CONADI), aims to improve the quality of life of indigenous peoples in Chile, respecting ‘development with identity’ and promoting ‘horizontal dialogue’ between indigenous communities and the government.

 Land rights and access to ancestral territory remain major issues for indigenous peoples in Chile, particularly in the south of the country, with protests continuing to be a repeated occurrence.
 Indigenous activists continued to advocate for the protection of their ancestral lands from unsustainable development projects.
-In March 2015, representatives from the Mapuche appeared before the Inter-American Commission of Human Rights to bring attention to the extractive activities taking place on their ancestral lands, and the negative effects they have on their way of life and culture.
+In March 2015, Mapuche representatives appeared before the Inter-American Commission of Human Rights to bring attention to the extractive activities taking place on their ancestral lands, and the negative effects they have on their way of life and culture.

-Private ownership of water resources is so concentrated in some areas that a single electricity company from Spain, Endesa, has bought up to 80 per cent of the water rights in a large part of the Mapuche-claimed south, causing an outcry.
+Private ownership of water resources is so concentrated in some areas that a single electricity company from Spain, Endesa, has bought up to 80 per cent of the water rights in a large part of the traditional Mapuche territories in the south, causing an outcry.
 Chile’s House of Deputies affirmed that water is a human right in November 2016, prior to reviewing the proposed Water Code reform.
 It had not yet been submitted for indigenous consultation.

-In January 2011, Sebastian Piñera Echenique was elected President of Chile and announced his intention to restructure public institutions devoted to indigenous affairs in order to make them more efficient.
+In January 2011, Sebastián Piñera Echeñique was elected President of Chile and announced his intention to restructure public institutions devoted to indigenous affairs in order to make them more efficient.
 In addition, he indicated his government would pursue a land policy focused more on individual subsidies, rather than on recognizing collective rights.
 Piñera left office in 2014 without having implemented these changes.

 There have been a number of confrontations over the implementation of ILO Convention 169 and the right of indigenous peoples to consultation and participation on issues that would impact them.
 In January 2016, President Michelle Bachelet approved legislation for the creation of the Ministry of Indigenous Peoples and the National Council and the Councils of Indigenous Peoples in order to comply with the ILO Convention 169 requirement of prior consultation.

 While the total percentage of those living in poverty among indigenous peoples has decreased in recent years, they continue to be among the most marginalized in the country: 27.4 per cent of the indigenous population live in a situation of multidimensional poverty compared to only 15.1 per cent of the general population.
-The rights of communities such as Mapuche to protest their conditions has also been curtailed by the use of counter-terrorism provisions to target demonstrations: while a bill was put forward in Congress in 2014 to amend this legislation, increasing due process protections and narrowing the currently broad definition of terrorism, it has yet to be approved.
+The rights of communities such as Mapuche to protest their conditions have also been curtailed by the use of counter-terrorism provisions to target demonstrations: while a bill was put forward in Congress in 2014 to amend this legislation, increasing due process protections and narrowing the currently broad definition of terrorism, it has yet to be approved.

-Chile is a long narrow country, situated in western South America, between the Andes and the Pacific Ocean.
+Chile is a long and narrow country, situated in western South America, between the Andes and the Pacific Ocean.
 It borders Argentina to the east, Bolivia to the northeast and Peru to the north.
 The northern desert region, most of which was taken from Bolivia and Peru during the War of the Pacific (1879–1883) is one of the driest in the world.
 Approximately 20,000 Aymara live there.
 The most highly populated region of Chile is the Central Valley, which includes the capital city Santiago.
 Araucanía in southern Chile, the wettest and most fertile region, together with parts of the neighbouring eighth and tenth regions (Bio-Bio and Los Lagos) is claimed as historic Mapuche territory.
 There is also a significant German-Chilean community in this part of the country.
-The extreme south where the glaciers begin is home to the few surviving Yamana and Qawasquar.
+The extreme south where the glaciers begin is home to the few surviving Yamana and Kawesqar.
 Chile also controls Rapa Nui (or Easter Island), which is located in the Pacific Ocean, over 3,000 kilometres from the mainland.

 Like most of South America, Chile was a colony of Spain and gained independence in the nineteenth century.
 Liberal governments of the mid- to late-nineteenth century promoted European immigration, but Chile received a relatively low number of foreign nationals compared to neighbouring Argentina.
 Mass rural-urban migration, which has had an important impact on the integration of Chile’s indigenous peoples, began in the 1930s and continues to this day.

 During the subsequent regime of Augusto Pinochet (1973–90) Chile’s human rights record was one of the worst in South America.
 His government also made a concerted effort to break up indigenous community lands.
 Democratic rule was restored in 1990 and, since then, important changes have been made to indigenous and human rights legislation.

 Land and resource disputes have long pitted indigenous Mapuche communities against private landowners and, more recently, forestry companies and hydroelectric projects in southern Chile.
-Since the late 1990s this conflict has become increasingly violent, prompting sharp criticism from the UN of the Chilean government for its treatment of the Mapuche.
+Since the late 1990s this conflict has become increasingly violent, prompting sharp criticism from the UN of the Chilean government for its treatment of Mapuche.
 While Chile finally ratified ILO Convention 169 on Indigenous and Tribal Peoples in September 2008, major challenges remain for the country’s indigenous peoples in ensuring its provisions are implemented effectively.
-The government’s attempts to introduce regulations, just before the convention came into effect the following year, on how indigenous communities would be consulted was opposed by indigenous communities.
+The government’s attempts to introduce regulations, just before the Convention came into effect the following year, on how indigenous communities would be consulted was opposed by indigenous communities.
 While the provisions were finally overturned in 2014, questions remain around the specific interpretation of various rights and protections.

 Coordinadora Nacional Indianista